AxelSoler/hello-rails-back-end/README.md

 # Hello World 2 Apps

-> Hello world using react and ror togheter
+> Hello world using react and ror together

 [Link to the React app](https://github.com/AxelSoler/hello-react-front-end)